 What Are The Other Safe Alternatives

-There are few more safe alternatives to fire up the charcoal grill if you are not comfortable with our four described techniques.
+There are a few more safe alternatives to fire up the charcoal grill if you are not comfortable with our six described techniques above.

 Egg Carton: It is a very effective and safe option to spread the fire.
 You can easily use your egg cartons to light up the grill.